 Figures 10 and 11 plot data loss probabilities for the output buffer type and the shared buffer type switch, respectively.
 Here, data loss probability is defined as the ratio of the total amount of dropped packets to the total amount of input packets.
+We introduce it in order to examine an influence of packet length for performance of packet scheduling algorithm.
 The set of two figures (Figs. 10 and 11) shows the same tendency as the previous set of figures for packet loss probability (Figs. 6 and 7), but algorithm A3 achieves the best result for data loss probability because it gives preference to long packets when assigning the wavelength, thus more data is carried.